rokath/trice/docs/TriceUserGuide.md

 Next steps:

 - Add `#include "trice.h"` to your project files where to use TRICE macros and put `TRICE0( "msg:Hello world!\n" );` after your initialization code.
-- Run `trice u` at the root of your source code.
+- Run `trice i` at the root of your source code.
 Afterwards:
   - It should have changed into `TRICE0( Id(12345), "msg:Hello world!\n" );` as example.
 (The `12345` stays here for a 20-bit non-zero random number).
   - A file [til.json](https://github.com/rokath/trice/blob/master/til.json)  (**t**race **i**d **l**ist) should have been generated.
 - Set up timer and UART interrupt and main loop in the right way.
 Analyze the test example projects for advice.